freeCodeCamp/i18n-curriculum/curriculum/challenges/chinese-traditional/06-quality-assurance/quality-assurance-and-testing-with-chai/test-if-a-value-is-of-a-specific-data-structure-type.md

 # --description--

 As a reminder, this project is being built upon the following starter project on <a href="https://gitpod.io/?autostart=true#https://github.com/freeCodeCamp/boilerplate-mochachai/" target="_blank" rel="noopener noreferrer nofollow">Gitpod</a>, or cloned from <a href="https://github.com/freeCodeCamp/boilerplate-mochachai/" target="_blank" rel="noopener noreferrer nofollow">GitHub</a>.
+Learn <a href="https://forum.freecodecamp.org/t/how-to-use-gitpod-in-the-curriculum/668669#how-can-i-share-my-workspace-to-get-help-8" target="_blank" rel="noopener noreferrer nofollow">how to share your Gitpod workspace to get help</a>.

 `#typeOf` 斷言一個值的類型符合給定的類型，這個類型與 `Object.prototype.toString` 一致。